 Blessed with exceptionally sweet flesh, the Black Futsu is a rare and unusual Japanese heirloom.
-It has a large seed cavity, stores for up to six months and is excellent when roasted with the skin on.
+It has a large seed cavity which means the flesh is not as thick as other pumpkins.
+It stores for up to six months and is excellent when roasted with the skin on.
 It is picked when the heavily fluted skin is black, but in storage it magically transforms to become a dusty orange.
 The other thing that happens in storage is a boost in flavour, which goes from being very nice to outstandingly sweet and nutty.
 Being a moschata pumpkin, the Black Futsu can be grown as a climber.
 Each vine will bear around five pumpkins, which average about 2kg in weight.
 A first-rate variety that is the equal of any pumpkin grown in Australia.

 Baby Blue Ballet

 Dry flesh variety. smooth-skinned, blue/grey fruit, convenient in its size for the home kitchen.
 Said to be a sweet, highly flavoursome, orange flesh of smooth fibreless consistency.
 It yields around 6kg per plant and stores well.
 A contender for the world’s prettiest pumpkin, Blue Ballet produces teardrop-shaped fruit clad in a powder-blue skin.
 When cut in half this pumpkin reveals a superb colour contrast.
 It can be used in pumpkin soup or roasted (cut into pieces, sprinkle with thyme and roast in a hot oven).
 Though the vines need some space to expand, they’re not massive growers and yield modest crops of three or four pumpkins about 2kg each in weight.